checkly/docs.checklyhq.com/site/content/docs/integrations/prometheus.md

 ---
-title: Prometheus
+title: Prometheus v1
-weight: 65
+weight: 66
+aliases:
+- "/docs/integrations/prometheus-v1/"
 menu:
   integrations:
     parent: "Integrations"
 ---

-If you are using [Prometheus](https://prometheus.io/) for monitoring and the popular [Grafana](https://grafana.com/) stack for dashboarding, you can expose Checkly's core metrics on a dedicated, secured endpoint.
+{{< warning >}}
+This page describes the v1 version of the Prometheus exporter.
+If you are just starting with our Prometheus integration, we recommend using our [v2 version](/docs/integrations/prometheus-v2/).
+{{</ warning >}}

 > 💡 Check out our [blog post on using this integration with Prometheus and Grafana](https://blog.checklyhq.com/monitoring-website-performance-with-checkly-prometheus-grafana/) for some cool real-life applications.

 Checkly exposes the following metrics in a Prometheus-compatible format.